It is important to get students excited about reading. One way to build their excitement is to have them create unboxing videos.

 Decide How the Class Will View the Videos

 Reflecting on their own reading choices and why they love their favourite books will do a lot to get students excited about reading.
-But listening to the recommendations from their classmates is the important final stage of this project that can really motivate your students to pick up a new book!
+But listening to the recommendations from their classmates is the important final stage of this project that can really motivate your students to pick up a new book and get students excited about reading!

 Depending on your classroom setup, there are a few ways you could decide to have students view each other’s videos: